 Tax Refund Calculator

-Use this Tax Refund Calculator to estimate whether you may get a federal tax refund or still owe federal income tax for tax year 2025 based on a simple setup: filing status, gross annual income, federal tax withheld, standard or itemized deductions, and qualifying children for a basic Child Tax Credit estimate.
+Use this Tax Refund Calculator to estimate whether you may get a federal tax refund or still owe federal income tax for tax year 2025 based on a simple setup: filing status, gross annual income, other ordinary taxable income, federal tax withheld, estimated tax payments, standard or itemized deductions, age 65+ deduction adjustments, and qualifying children for a basic Child Tax Credit estimate.

 It is designed for straightforward planning when you want to check whether your withholding looks high, low, or roughly on track under this limited federal model.